 It is possible to gain entry to this role without prior training, though previous experience in a relevant setting is a must.
 Many of the large newspaper groups run in-house training programmes.

 The NCTJ lists a range of approved courses, all of which cover the basics of journalism, including the law and the practical skills of journalism such as sub-editing.

 Proficiency in sub-editing is gained on the job.
 You'll start with the basics, such as editing out typing errors and spelling mistakes and adjusting word counts, before moving on to writing headlines and learning to lay out a story on the page.

 Newspaper groups may send their sub-editors on a range of in-company or external training courses.
 These are offered by the NCTJ and other relevant professional bodies.

 Opportunities for advanced IT training may also help sub-editors update their skills and keep up with industry developments.

-The most junior post for a sub-editor is that of copy sub, which is simply dealing with the written text.
-Being given greater responsibility for page design and layout is the next step up.
+The most junior post for a sub-editor is to be a copy sub, which is simply dealing with the written text.
+The next step up is being given greater responsibility for page design and layout.